adrianyau/Final-Capstone-Project/README.md

 - Of the 93 employees, more than two thirds are Sales Executives who have zero stock options
 - Important to note that all employees have performance ratings 3 (meet expectations or 4 (exceeds expectations)

-* Why do they still stay long-term despite moderate incomes and high salary hikes?
+* Why do they still stay long-term despite moderate incomes and high salary hike percentages?

 ## Challenges